SiliconLabs/simplicity_sdk/app/wisun/documentation/example/wisun_soc_socket/readme.md

 ## UDP Echo Server

-The three Wi-SUN devices (Border Router, Socket devide as UDP Client, Socket device UDP Server) are now part of the same Wi-SUN network.
+The three Wi-SUN devices (Border Router, Socket device as UDP Client, Socket device UDP Server) are now part of the same Wi-SUN network.
 After a successful connection, the UDP Server application creates a socket on port 1234 by default.

 ```text
 [Port: 1234]